rjeschke/weel/README.md

 in fact a `for`-loop and a `switch`.

-This version compiles directly to Java byte code using only a simple runtime class for its operation.
+This version compiles directly to Java byte code using only a simple runtime class for its operation. *(Which decreases the execution time by a factor of 6 to 10 compared to Yjasl4, and now Weel doesn't need to hide from other dynamically typed languages running on the JVM.)*

 ### Features